How To Set Up Oracle ASM on Ubuntu Gutsy Gibbon

 What I really like about Oracle is that once you’ve done something, you have ten different ways to go.
 I hope this post will enable you to explore some 11g’s new features on your favorite operating system.

-14 comments on “How To Set Up Oracle ASM on Ubuntu Gutsy Gibbon”
+14 Responses to “How To Set Up Oracle ASM on Ubuntu Gutsy Gibbon”